Skip to content

 What to do in Saint-Brieuc

-The port of Le Légué, once a mecca for Newfoundland fishing, is now home to a multitude of pleasure boats.
-Boaters can take advantage of the port's modern mooring facilities to explore the Bay of Saint-Brieuc.
-The more adventurous can even venture as far as the lock to sail on the River Gouët.
-The maritime atmosphere is palpable, between colorful sailboats local fishermen and seagulls circling above the waves.
-Thrill-seekers can rent a kayak or paddle to explore the area from a different angle.
+The port du Légué, once a mecca for Newfoundland fishing, is now home to a multitude of pleasure boats.
+Boaters can take advantage of the harbour's modern facilities to moor their boats and set off to discover the Bay of Saint-Brieuc.
+The more daring can even venture as far as the lock to navigate on the River Gouët.
+The maritime atmosphere is palpable, between the colourful sailing boats, the local fishermen and the seagulls twirling above the waves.
+Thrill-seekers can hire a kayak or paddle to explore the surrounding area from a different angle.